John H. Raney

 He was admitted to the bar in 1881 and commenced practice at Greenville, Missouri.

-He also engaged in agricultural pursuits and as a stock raiser.

-He served as prosecuting attorney of Wayne County in 1882–1888.
+He also engaged in agricultural pursuits and as a stock raiser and served as prosecuting attorney of Wayne County in 1882–1888.

-He was an unsuccessful candidate for election in 1888 to the State house of representatives.

-He served as delegate to all Republican State conventions in 1884–1927.

-He served as delegate to the Republican National Convention in 1892.
+He was an unsuccessful candidate for election in 1888 to the Missouri House of Representatives, but served as a delegate to all Republican State conventions in 1884–1927 as well as a delegate to the Republican National Convention in 1892.

 He was one of the board of regents of the State normal school, Cape Girardeau, Missouri from 1893 to 1895.

-Raney was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897).

-He was an unsuccessful candidate for reelection in 1896 to the Fifty-fifth Congress.
+Raney was elected as a Republican to the Fifty-fourth Congress (March 4, 1895 – March 3, 1897) but was an unsuccessful candidate for reelection in 1896 to the Fifty-fifth Congress.

 He resumed the practice of law in Piedmont, Missouri.

 He was an unsuccessful candidate for circuit judge of the twenty-first judicial district in 1898.

 He served as again prosecuting attorney of Wayne County in 1921 and 1922.

-He died near Patterson, Missouri, January 23, 1928.

-He was interred in the Masonic Cemetery, Piedmont, Missouri.
+He died near Patterson, Missouri, January 23, 1928 and was interred in the Masonic Cemetery, Piedmont, Missouri.